7.1. Subsetting

 2020722 rows × 4 columns

 The text inside the query variable contains SQL code.
 SELECT and FROM are SQL keywords.
-We read the query above like:
+We read the preceding query like this:

 SELECT * -- Get all the columns...